 She then discusses the process of making your own yogurt in depth, from choosing the milk and a starter to the incubation method and troubleshooting.
 There are even instructions for making drained yogurt, Greek yogurt, yogurt cheese, and how to use whey.

-I had heard of Shrikhand, but this was my first time making/trying it.
-It is a Western Indian dessert made from drained yogurt that is sweetened and mixed with saffron and cardamom.
-It has the creamy texture of pudding without the work.
+I had heard of Shrikhand, but this was my first time preparing it at home.
+This dessert is made from drained yogurt that is sweetened and mixed with saffron and cardamom.
 It does take some time to allow the yogurt to drain, but preparation is mostly hands off.
 It is then topped with toasted coconut, almonds, and pistachios.